-However, practicality must prevail so look for quick wins first.
+However, the practicality must prevail so look for quick wins first.
 Here are a few pointers to achieve this:

 - Leveraging integrated data across the whole company.

 - Extracting data that is meaningful and creates real value.
 For example, root causes of churn in order to take action to prevent customers from leaving.